-According to Kant metaphysics is our transcendental epistemology being axiomatic system of pure rational concepts as the basis of our experiential phenomenological Knowledge.
-Hence, what is special about metaphysics?
+According to Kant, metaphysics is the outcome of our transcendental epistemology being the axiomatic system of pure rational concepts that are the basis of our experiential phenomenological knowledge.
+But, then, what is special about metaphysics?

-what metaphysics is concerned with.
-Then, I will analyze what pure the concepts of reason are.
-Finally, I will examine what is possible in metaphysical thought and what is not based on psychological syllogism.???
+First, I will inquire what metaphysics is concerned with.
+Then, I will analyze what are the pure concepts of reason .
+Finally, I will examine what is possible in metaphysical thought and what is not based on the psychological syllogism.???

 Metaphysics is concerned with pure rational concepts.
 Metaphysics has to do not only with concepts of nature, which always find their application in experience, but also with pure rational concepts, which never can be given in any possible experience whatsoever.
 Consequently, the objective reality of these concepts (viz., that they are not mere chimeras) and also the truth or falsity of metaphysical assertions cannot be discovered or confirmed by any experience.
 (Kant, Prolegomena, 3rd Part, sec 40

-The epistemological difficulty is to explain where from we learn and received our if they “cannot be discovered or confirmed by any experience” and whether “the axiomatic objective reality of these concepts is constant or can be changed and if so how this can be?
+The epistemological difficulty is to explain from where we learned and received our rational concepts if they “cannot be discovered or confirmed by any experience” and whether “the axiomatic objective reality of these concepts is constant or can be changed and, if so, how this can be?
 According to Kant:

 The concepts of reason aim at the completeness, i.e., the collective unity of all possible experience, and thereby go beyond every given experience."
 (Kant, Prolegomena,3rd Part, sec 40).